Heather Mae Erickson

 Heather Mae Erickson (born February 22, 1977) is an artist, a craftsperson, and a designer.
-Erickson earned her BFA at The University of the Arts, majoring in crafts specializing in ceramics with a concentration in art education.
-Continuing her studies at Cranbrook Academy of Art, she earned an MFA in ceramic art.

 Early life

 Erickson was born at Wilmington General Hospital in Wilmington, Delaware.
 She is the middle child of Eric Blaine Erickson and Janet Diane Erickson (née Snyder).
 Her father is a Terminal Trainmaster/Haz Mat Sentinel at CSX Transportation in Walbridge, Ohio and her mother is a homemaker.
-Erickson moved frequently in her early life, living with her family in New Castle, Delaware from 1977 to 1978, in Mantua, Ohio from 1978–1979, in Lindenwold, New Jersey from 1979–1980, in Runnemede, New Jersey from 1980–1981 (where she attended Bingham Elementary School), in Laurel Springs, New Jersey from 1981–1994 (where she attended Laurel Springs Elementary, Samuel S. Yellin Junior High in Stratford, and half of her first year at Sterling High School in Somerdale), and in Sylvania, Ohio from 1994–1996 (where she attended Sylvania Southview High School and was a member of the Cougarettes varsity precision dance team).
+Erickson moved frequently in her early life, living with her family in New Castle, Delaware, from 1977 to 1978, in Mantua, Ohio, from 1978 to 1979, in Lindenwold, New Jersey, from 1979 to 1980, in Runnemede, New Jersey, from 1980 to 1981 (where she attended Bingham Elementary School), in Laurel Springs, New Jersey, from 1981 to 1994 (where she attended Laurel Springs Elementary, Samuel S. Yellin Junior High in Stratford, and half of her first year at Sterling High School in Somerdale), and in Sylvania, Ohio, from 1994 to 1996 (where she attended Sylvania Southview High School and was a member of the Cougarettes varsity precision dance team).

 Education

-Erickson moved to Philadelphia, Pennsylvania where she earned her BFA in Crafts with a concentration in Ceramics and Art Education K-12 Pre-Certification at The University of the Arts (1996–2000).
-At UArts she worked closely with artists/professors James D. Makins, Lizbeth Stewert, Alec Karros, Jeanne Jaffe, Sharon Church, Susie Brandt, Roy Superior and Rod McCormick.
-In December 2000, Erickson returned to Sylvania, Ohio and continued studio work in her parents' basement, became a member of the Toledo Potters' Guild where she glazed/fired her work, took part in exhibitions, ran the Seagate Gallery in Toledo, taught at art centers, and substitute taught for Toledo Public Schools.
-In September 2002 Erickson began her MFA in Ceramics at Cranbrook Academy of Art in Bloomfield Hills, Michigan under Resident Artist, Tony Hepburn.
+Erickson moved to Philadelphia, Pennsylvania, where she earned her BFA in Crafts with a concentration in Ceramics and Art Education K-12 Pre-Certification at The University of the Arts (1996–2000).
+In December 2000, Erickson returned to Sylvania, Ohio, and continued studio work in her parents' basement, became a member of the Toledo Potters' Guild where she glazed/fired her work, took part in exhibitions, ran the Seagate Gallery in Toledo, taught at art centers, and substitute taught for Toledo Public Schools.
+In September 2002 Erickson began her MFA in Ceramics at Cranbrook Academy of Art in Bloomfield Hills, Michigan, under Resident Artist, Tony Hepburn.

 Career

 Erickson spent the summer after graduation from Cranbrook as a resident artist at the Archie Bray Foundation in Helena, Montana.
-From 2004–2005, Erickson was awarded a Fulbright Scholarship to conduct independent research at The University of Art and Design (now Aalto University) in Helsinki, Finland.
-Upon her return from Finland, Erickson continued her work as a resident artist at The Clay Studio in Philadelphia, Pennsylvania for three years.
+From 2004 to 2005, Erickson was awarded a Fulbright Scholarship to conduct independent research at The University of Art and Design (now Aalto University) in Helsinki, Finland.
+Upon her return from Finland, Erickson continued her work as a resident artist at The Clay Studio in Philadelphia, Pennsylvania, for three years.
 During this time, she also taught at The University of the Arts, Rowan University, Arcadia University, and various art centers in and around the city.

-Heather Mae Erickson currently resides in Sylva, North Carolina and is Assistant Professor and Head of Ceramics at Western Carolina University in Cullowhee.
+Erickson currently resides in Sylva, North Carolina, and is Assistant Professor and Head of Ceramics at Western Carolina University in Cullowhee.